 - J. R. R. Tolkien, being a linguist, subtly works it into his two most complete Elven languages: Quenya and Sindarin.
 Both contain phonologies, morphologies, vocabularies, and other eccentricities that are indicative of Language Drift, with a number of archaic words and sentence structures that don't quite fit the established rules.
-For example, Quenya lost the "th" sound as in the, but Tolkien's notes on the language indicate a medial "s" (falling between other letters, as in Isil, the Quenya name for the Moon) formerly had this pronunciation (which is retained when the word was "loaned" into Sindarin as Ithil).
-Additionally, the "n" in Noldor was originally pronounced as an "ng" sound, but by the late-Third Age when The Lord of the Rings is set, the pronunciation has changed to the sound familiar to modern English speakers.
-However the spelling in Tengwar and Cirth reflects the older sound ("n" was spelled with a different character than "ng").
-There's also exactly one multi-syllable word in Quenya with the accent on the last syllable (all others are either on the first or second-to-last depending on the construction of the word).
+For example, Quenya lost the "th" sound as in thin, becoming "s", but still spelt with a different letter (as in Isil, the name of the moon, which "restored" the original sound when it was loaned into Sindarin as Ithil).
+Likewise, the "n" in Noldor was originally pronounced as an "ng" sound (as in king, not finger), but by the late-Third Age when The Lord of the Rings is set, the pronunciation has changed to the sound familiar to modern English speakers, though the spelling in Tengwar and Cirth still kept the distinction.
+There's also exactly one multi-syllable word in Quenya stressed on the last syllable, unlike all others.

 - Another example of language drift occurs with Westron (the "common tongue," represented by Modern English in the books).
 It's noted in the Appendices that Westron as spoken by the Hobbits lost the formal mode of address (IE, in English, "thou" was the familiar while "you" is the formal.
 Modern English has since lost the familiar, so only "you" is used today).
 The form of Westron spoken in Gondor, however, continued to use the formal mode.
 Therefore, when Pippin converses with Denethor his Hobbit dialect is much more familiar than would be proper for a commoner (though Pippin's family is as close as there is to Hobbit nobility) when addressing a lord as powerful as Denethor, making him come across as Denethor's equal to those listening in on their conversations, and thus helping feed the rumors that he was Hobbit royalty which pursue him throughout his stay in Minas Tirith.